mdn/content/files/en-us/web/html/element/input/range/index.md

 ### Adding labels

 You can label tick marks by giving the `<option>` elements `label` attributes.
-However, you must use CSS to show the labels and to position them correctly.
+However, the label content will not be displayed by default.
+You can use CSS to show the labels and to position them correctly.
 Here's one way you could do this.

 #### HTML